bcgov/mem-geo-service/README.md

-# eao-export-service
+# eao-geo-service
-A data export microservice for EAO's EPIC application
+A data export microservice for importing geospacial data into the BCGW.